Keywords: domain adaptation, medical image analysis, histopathology, information loss

 TL;DR: Histological stain normalization corrects data drift.
 AI based methods risk image hallucinations that affect the diagnosis.
 Constraints on the network lead to resilience to hallucinations.

 Abstract: Histological staining is a crucial step in the analysis of tissue samples, enabling pathologists to identify and diagnose diseases.
-However, variations in staining protocols and equipment can lead to inconsistencies in image quality, making it challenging to compare samples across different conditions.
-Histological stain normalization remains an active area of research with increasing demand for AI driven diagnosis support.
-Unlike other domain adaptation problems, in pathology, the consequences of image hallucinations, removing or inserting information, are much greater.
+However, variations in staining protocols and equipment can lead to inconsistencies in image quality.
+As a result, histological stain normalization remains an active area of research with increasing demand for AI driven diagnosis support.
+Unlike other domain adaptation problems, in pathology, the consequences of image hallucinations, obscuring or inserting information, are much greater.
 We propose a method that mitigates the risk of hallucinations by simplifying the network architecture and training process.
-Our model does not need supervision from CycleGAN based models.
+Our fully 1x1 convolutional architecture prevents textural modifications and we show that a residual connection combined with weight regularization effectively suppresses color information loss.
+The model does not need supervision from CycleGAN based models.
 It is trained directly and leverages target domain color distribution information for better convergence without requiring any paired images.
 As a result, our method can be trained concurrently on images at varying scales, showing differing anatomical structures or dyes.
-This simplifies the data set collection, facilitates the adoption at new centers, and reduces the number of models needed at inference.
+This simplifies the dataset collection, facilitates the adoption at new centers, and reduces the number of models needed at inference.

 Primary Subject Area: Transfer Learning and Domain Adaptation